Dense Supervision Propagation for Weakly Supervised Semantic Segmentation on 3D Point Clouds: Experiments

-\textbf{Results on ScanNet: }Table \ref{tab:scannet} shows the segmentation results in mIoU(\%) in ScanNet\cite{dai2017scannet} validation set.
+\textbf{Results on ScanNet: }Table \ref{tab:scannet} shows the class specific segmentation results in mIoU(\%) in ScanNet\cite{dai2017scannet} validation set.
 Our method outperforms the previous method MPRM\cite{wei2020multi} by a large margin.
-However, with 10\% points labeled, the baseline results is already very close to the fully supervised results.
-We argue that ScanNet is a very large scale dataset, 10\% of the label can already provide strong supervision.
-Our method is effective with only 1\% labeled points, where we outperform the baseline method by 1.9\% mIoU.
-In practice, it is not easy to collect a large scale dataset like ScanNet, we believe our method is meaningful in real-world applications.
+We observe that with 10\% points labeled, the baseline results are already very close to the fully supervised results with only 0.7\% margin.
+We argue that ScanNet is a very large-scale dataset, 10\% of the label can already provide strong supervision.
+Our method with 10\% points labeled improved 1\% mIoU from the baseline and even outperformed the fully supervised result by a small margin of 0.3\%.
+Since the 10\% baseline is already close to the fully supervised result, our supervision propagation mechanism may help the network with more information than the fully supervised baseline model.
+Our method is more effective with only 1\% labeled points, where we outperform the baseline method by 1.9\% mIoU.
+In practice, it is not easy to collect a large-scale dataset like ScanNet, but we believe our method is meaningful in real-world applications.